anupamsurbhi/ordermanagement/README.md

 these are the commands needs to run

 $ sudo gradle build --stacktrace
 $ sudo gradle bootRun

+Or go to the project folder and run these command
+$ ./gradlew
+$ ./gradlew bootRun

 The above command will start the project in machine on port 8181

 #### TroubleShooting -
-This project requires Lombok , Please download lombok either for eclipse or intellj as per lombok website
+1. This project requires Lombok , Please download lombok either for eclipse or intellj as per lombok website

+2. gradle build failing test cases - In this scenerio Execute the server on one terminal using 'gradle bootRun' on one terminal and run the test cases on another terminal using 'gradle test'